psychopy/workshops/source/3days/day1/builderAndCode.rst

 *Exercise (10 mins)*
 ---------------------

-So far we've covered feedback on accuracy, but not feedback on response times.
-We can access response times in a similar way using :code:`key_resp.rt`:
+* Use a conditional (if/then) code component to set the color of the feedback to be green if the response is correct and red if incorrect.
 * Give trial-by-trial feedback on how fast the participant was.
-* Use a conditional (if/then) code component to set the color of the feedback to be red if the response is slow ( > 1 second) and green if it is fast ( < 1 second).
+Hint: you can access response times from a keypress using  :code:`key_resp.rt` and convert numbers to strings using :code:`str(x)` where :code:`x` is your number.

 More code examples
 =========================